Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

-Northern Ireland’s famous rope bridge Carrick-a-Rede is that bridge that anyone wanting to visit Ireland would love to cross.
+The famous Northern Ireland suspension bridge, Carrick-a-Rede rope bridge is the bridge that anyone wanting to visit Ireland would love to cross.
 Its breathtaking views and stomach-churning height is a must-do for those brave enough to try it.
 The Carrick-a-Rede rope bridge, Northern Ireland is located on the Causeway Coastal Route of Northern Ireland near Ballycastle.
 The name comes from the Scottish Gaelic ‘Carraig-a-Rade’ meaning “The Rock in the Road”.
 It was named this by the salmon fisherman who caught Atlantic salmon from the Island in 1755.

 If you are planning a visit to the Causeway Coast this is bound to be one of your bucket list items.
 Crossing the Giant’s Causeway and the Carrick-a-rede Rope Bridge is a dream come true for many visitors.
 Other sites of interest on the route include Dunluce Castle, the Giant’s Causeway, Mussenden Temple, Bushmills for the whiskey and if you plan on going to Derry check out the Stairway to Heaven if you love a long walk up a lot of stairs.